martinpoljak/object-mapper/README.md

 Conditions according which *some* reductor will return value can be changed.
 (It simply converts returned value of hash to boolean and returns it if conversion is `true`.)
-Let's make negation of the
-selector:
+Let's change selector:

     hashes.some{ |v| v == :e }[:a]